tomas-fryza/vhdl-labs/lab7-uart/README.md

    ![top level](images/top-level_ver1.png)

    > **Notes:**
-   > * The `clock_enable` component from the previous lab(s) is required.
+   > * The `clock_en` component from the previous lab(s) is required.
 Do not forget to copy both files to `YOUR-PROJECT-FOLDER/uart.srcs/sources_1/new/` folder and add them to the project or use **Copy scripts to project** checkbox while adding design source file in Vivado.
    > * Your transmitter signal `tx` must be connected to onboard FTDI FT2232HQ USB-UART bridge receiver, ie. use pin number `D4` which is maped in XDC template to `UART_RXD_OUT` (see [Nexys A7 reference manual, section 6](https://digilent.com/reference/programmable-logic/nexys-a7/reference-manual?redirect=1)).

-2. Use online template for your [constraints XDC](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc) file `nexys-a7-50t` and uncomment the used pins according to the `top_level` entity.
+2. Use online template for your [constraints XDC](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc) file `nexys` and uncomment the used pins according to the `top_level` entity.

 3. Run Putty or any other serial monitor application or [web application](https://hhdsoftware.com/online-serial-port-monitor).
 Set the **Connection type** to `Serial`, specify your **Serial line** (e.g., COM3), set the **Speed** (or Baud Rate), and then click the **Open** button to initiate the communication.
 Clicking the Up button on the board will transmit the user data selected by the switches.